fhdsl/Overleaf_and_LaTeX_for_Scientific_Articles/docs/no_toc/07-collaborating.md

 Here are some of the major take-home messages:

-1. Collaboration is more possible with a paid plan.
+1. Collaboration is easier with a paid plan.
 If you collaborate with someone on a paid plan, you will also have access to collaboration features when working on that project.
 1. When collaborators are actively working on a project you will see an icon at the top menu as a colored square with a letter in it.
 1. You can share projects similarly to Google Docs meaning that you can specify if a particular person has access or if anyone with a link can either just read or edit a project.
 1. You can actually submit manuscripts directly to some journals, as well as preprints to arXiv by using the submit button.